Part of this post was sponsored by Outer Banks West KOA. All thoughts and recommendations are entirely my own.

 As you’ll find yourself within an hour’s drive from the Atlantic ocean, seafood should also be on your list!
 Whether you are looking to buy some seafood to cook up while staying local, or to bring back home, Frog Island Seafood is a great stop.
 They’ve got everything from fresh crabs and clams. inshore to offshore fish, right down to the seasonings.
 Or you can just pop in for a bite!

 Then, there’s Cindy’s Kitchen.
-This unassuming fuel station is acutally host to a selection of Cindy’s Kitchen offerings.
+This unassuming fuel station is actually host to a selection of Cindy’s Kitchen offerings.
 What’s the most layers you’ve ever had in a cake?
 Do you think you can manage 12?
 If so, you’ll want to make a stop inside the gas bar in Barco, NC.

 If you’re looking for a proper sit down meal or just an adult beverage with a view, Coinjock Marina is also nearby.